 The highest average speed of Wout van Aert in the race or stage3 he won was 48.96 km/h.
 It was the Bruges Cycling Classic 2017.
 He finished the 216 km route in 4:24:41.

 Wout loves racing in Belgium.
-He participated in 33 different races here.
-His next-most visited countries for racing are Italy (9), France (8), and Netherlands (7).
+He participated in 35 different races here.
+His next-most visited countries for racing are Italy (10), France (8), and the Netherlands (7).

 Wout van Aert in Grand Tours

-Wout van Aert has won 9 stages at the Tour de France and 3 at the Vuelta a España.
-He hasn’t won a stage at the Giro yet because he has never raced it.
+Wout van Aert has won 1 Giro d’Italia stage, 10 stages at the Tour de France, and 3 at the Vuelta a España.

 Wout van Aert spent 4 days in the yellow jersey and 19 days in the green jersey.
 He won the points classification at the Tour de France once.